appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/snyk-scan-security.md

 ### Prerequisites

-Before running the **Snyk Scan Security** step, certain prerequisites must be completed.
-These prerequisites, detailed in the table below:
+Before running the **Snyk Scan Security** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step | Description                                                                                   |
 | -------------------------- | --------------------------------------------------------------------------------------------- |